carolineritzie/alice-in-markdown-9-15/chapter-4.md

-CHAPTER IV.
+# CHAPTER IV.
-The Rabbit Sends in a Little Bill
+## The Rabbit Sends in a Little Bill

-It was the White Rabbit, trotting slowly back again, and looking anxiously about as it went, as if it had lost something; and she heard it muttering to itself “The Duchess!
+<p>It was the White Rabbit, trotting slowly back again, and looking
+anxiously about as it went, as if it had lost something; and she heard it muttering to itself “The Duchess!
 The Duchess!
 Oh my dear paws!
 Oh my fur and whiskers!
 She’ll get me executed, as sure as ferrets are